 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Check your level

 What is the course about?

-To prepare students to sit the GCE Advanced Level modular examination with 4 exam modules (AQA) in May / June 2021.
-Syllabus aims to further develop all 4 language skills and to equip students to use the language for practical communication at an advanced level.
+To prepare students to sit the GCE Advanced Level modular examination with 4 exam modules (AQA) in May / June 2023.
+The syllabus aims to further develop all 4 language skills and to equip students to use the language for practical communication at an advanced level.